 To achieve this, Doma partnered with the University of Newcastle to deliver The Store Oral History Project, which is a collection of stories gathered from members of the Newcastle community in 2019.

-The Bus Interchange is expected to be handed back to government from mid-2020, while the commercial building is likely to be completed in early 2021.
+The Bus Interchange opened in July 2020 while the commercial building is under construction and likely to be completed in early 2021.